OpenDSA/OpenDSA/RST/en/Pointers/LocalMem.rst

 Local variables are the programming structure everyone uses but no one thinks about.
 You think about them a little when first mastering the syntax.
 But after a few weeks, the variables are so automatic that you soon forget to think about how they work.
-This situation is a credit to modern programming languages— most of the time variables appear automatically when you need them, and they disappear automatically when you are finished.
+This situation is a credit to modern programming languages |---| most of the time variables appear automatically when you need them, and they disappear automatically when you are finished.
 For basic programming, this is a fine situation.
 However, for advanced programming, it's going to be useful to have an idea of how variables work...